rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 ### Patch && minor releases

-While pushing a gem version to RubyGems.org is as simple as `bin/rake release`, releasing a new version of Bundler includes a lot of communication: team consensus, git branching, documentation site updates, and a blog post.
+While pushing a gem version to RubyGems.org is as simple as `rake release`, releasing a new version of Bundler includes a lot of communication: team consensus, git branching, documentation site updates, and a blog post.

 Patch and minor releases are made by cherry-picking pill requests from `master`.